jagnyadatta/Student-Management-System/README.md

 # Student-Management-System
-This is My Student Management Project.
+This is Our Student Management Project.
+Our Contributors:-
+    1.Jagnyadatta Dalai
+    2.Chandra Shekhar Prasad
+    3.Roshnirani Sahoo
+    4.Dibyadarshinee Pradhan